ZhengyaoJiang/PGPortfolio/pgportfolio/tdagent/README.md

 * `up`: Universal Portfolios (Cover, 1991).
 Uniformly buys and holds the whole set of CRP experts.
 * `eg`: Exponential Gradient.
 Tracks the best stock and adopts regularization term to constrain the deviation from previous portfolio.
 * `ons`: Online Newton Step (Agarwal et al., 2006).
 Tracks the best CRP to date and adopts a L2-norm regularization to constrain portfolio’s variability.
+* `sp`: Switching Portfolios (Y. Singer 1997)

 #### Follow the Loser traditional algorithms
 Assume underperforming assets will revert, move portfolio weights from the outperforming assets to the underperforming assets.
 * `anticor1`: Anti Correlation (Borodin et al., 2004).
 Transfers the wealth from the outperforming stocks to the underperforming stocks via their cross-correlation and auto-correlation
 * `anticor2`: Variation of the above.
-* `pamr`: Passive Aggressive Mean Reversio (Li et al., 2012).
+* `pamr`: Passive Aggressive Mean Reversion (Li et al., 2012).
 Explicitly track the worst stocks, while adopting regularization techniques to constrain the deviation from last portfolio.
 * `cwmr_var`: Confidence Weighted Mean Reversion (Li et al., 2013).
 Models the portfolio vector with a Gaussian distribution, and explicitly updates the distribution following the mean reversion principle.
 * `cwmr_std`: Variation of the above.
 * `olmar`: Online Moving Average Reversion.
 Explicitly predicts next price relatives following the mean reversion idea.
 Uses simple moving average.